DARufon04/WD-SW4-Rufon/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-This repository project will showcase two different designs to showcase the features of a website.
+This repository project will show two different designs to showcase the features of the 2 websites.
 The technology used in this website is CSS and HTML.

 ### Key Components